An exercise to unblock teams and overcome resistance

 This time, once someone poses an objection, someone else chimes in with a solution.
 People should respond using the “What if we try this…?” format.

 The responses should help neutralize the whole objection, or part of it.
 The idea is to keep the group moving forward.
 Instead of getting stuck by a blocker, they use an amplifier to neutralize it.

 This exercise works exactly the same as the one above, just replace the blocker and amplifier.

 In this case, the focus is on how traditions or cultural behaviors can get in the way of innovation.
 Encourage the team to challenge how they do things by exploring new possibilities

 Organizations resist new approaches or ways of working before even trying them first.
-By asking, “What if we try this…?” we invite the team to experiment before jumping into conclusions.
+By asking, “What if we try this…?” we invite the team to experiment before jumping to conclusions.

 From “No” to “Yes, and.”

 Saying ‘no’ is the fastest way to block a brainstorming session.

 This protocol, developed by improv artists, uncovers what happens when we block new ideas by saying, “no.”

 First round: Ask participants to brainstorm on a particular topic.
 After an idea is shared, any participant must respond “no” and suggest a different idea.
 Then someone else replies “no” and, once again, proposes an entirely different idea.